picatz/skynet/examples/centos7_apache/README.md

 # How To

-First, `git` clond this repository.
+First, `git` clone this repository.
 ```
 $ git clone https://github.com/picatz/skynet.git
 ```